KeithIMyers/chromiumos-docs/fuzzing.md

 That's it!
 The continuously running fuzzer builder on the Chrome OS waterfall will automatically detect your new fuzz target, build it and upload it to ClusterFuzz, which will start fuzzing it.
+For more details on what you can do with ClusterFuzz, see the [Using ClusterFuzz] section.

 ## More Detailed Instructions